-- The main scope of the MLA includes activities e.g. product certification and associated mandatory documents e.g. ISO/IEC 17065.
-The attestations made by CABs at the main scope level are considered to be equally reliable. - The sub scope of the MLA includes conformity assessment requirements e.g. ISO 9001 and scheme specific requirements, where applicable, e.g. ISO TS 22003.
+- Main scope of the MLA includes activities e.g. product certification and associated mandatory documents e.g. ISO/IEC 17065.
+The attestations made by CABs at the main scope level are considered to be equally reliable. - Sub scope of the MLA includes conformity assessment requirements e.g. ISO 9001 and scheme specific requirements, where applicable, e.g. ISO TS 22003.
 The attestations made by CABs at the sub scope level are considered to be equivalent.